 Mon – Sat 12pm – 3pm, 7.30pm – 12am

-A stone’s throw away from the Colosseum, Il Tempio di Iside is another seafood institution in Rome.
-Fish is super fresh and arrives on a daily basis.
+A stone’s throw away from the Colosseum, Il Tempio di Iside is another charming seafood institution in Rome.
+The fish is fresh and arrives daily.
 The seafood cruditè is exceptional, from the tuna tartare to the carpaccio and the red prawns.
 Oyster lovers, this is the place to indulge!
 And don’t get me started on the delicious pasta with shrimp and pecorino or the spaghetti alle vongole with truffle shavings.
 The wine selection is spectacular, as is the service and setting.
 To finish off your meal, a selection of “fruttini di gelato” is an absolute must.
 Reservations are essential.

 Piazza Nicosia, 24 (Centro Storico)